Tanya Roberts: 1970s: Early career and Charlie's Angels

 Roberts began her career as a model in TV ads for Excedrin, Ultra Brite, Clairol, and Cool Ray sunglasses.
 She played serious roles in the off-Broadway productions Picnic and Antigone.
 She also supported herself as an Arthur Murray dance instructor.
 Her film debut was in The Last Victim (1975).
 This was followed by the comedy The Yum-Yum Girls (1976).
-In 1977, as her husband was securing his own screenwriting career, the couple moved to Hollywood.
-There she was cast in The Private Files of J. Edgar Hoover (1977) and the following year, participated in the drama Fingers.
-In 1979 Roberts appeared in the cult movie Tourist Trap, Racquet, and California Dreaming.
+In 1977, as Barry Roberts was securing his own screenwriting career, the couple moved to Hollywood.
+Roberts was then cast in The Private Files of J. Edgar Hoover (1977) and the following year, participated in the drama Fingers.
+In 1979 Roberts appeared in the cult film Tourist Trap, Racquet, and California Dreaming.
 Roberts was featured in several television pilots which were not picked up: Zuma Beach (a 1978 comedy), Pleasure Cove (1979), and Waikiki (1980).

 In the summer of 1980, Roberts was chosen from some 2,000 candidates to replace Shelley Hack in the fifth season of the detective television series Charlie's Angels.
 Roberts played Julie Rogers, a streetwise fighter who used her fists more than her gun.
 Producers hoped Roberts's presence would revitalize the series's declining ratings and regenerate media interest in the series.
 Before the season's premiere, Roberts was featured on the cover of People magazine with a headline asking if Roberts would be able to save the declining series from cancellation.
-Despite the hype of Roberts's debut in November 1980, the series continued to draw dismal ratings and was cancelled in June 1981.
+Despite the hype of Roberts's debut in November 1980, the series continued to draw dismal ratings and was canceled in June 1981.

-1982–84: B-movies
+1982–1984: B-movies

 Roberts played Kiri, a slave rescued by protagonist Dar (Marc Singer) in the adventure fantasy film The Beastmaster (1982), which became a cult film.
-She was featured in a nude pictorial in Playboy to help promote the movie, appearing on that issue's October 1982 cover.
-In 1983, Roberts filmed the Italian-made adventure fantasy film Hearts and Armour (also known as Paladini-storia d'armi e d'amori and Paladins — The Story of Love and Arms), based on the medieval novel Orlando Furioso.
+She was featured in a nude pictorial in Playboy to help promote the film, appearing on the cover of the October 1982 issue.
+In 1983, Roberts filmed the Italian-made adventure fantasy film Hearts and Armour (also known as Paladini-storia d'armi e d'amori and Paladins — The Story of Love and Arms), based on the Renaissance epic poem Orlando Furioso.

-She portrayed Velda, the secretary to private detective Mike Hammer, in the television movie Murder Me, Murder You (1983), based on crime novelist Mickey Spillane's iconic Mike Hammer private detective series.
+She portrayed Velda, the secretary to private detective Mike Hammer, in the television film Murder Me, Murder You (1983), based on crime novelist Mickey Spillane's Mike Hammer private detective series.
 The two-part pilot spawned the syndicated television series Mickey Spillane's Mike Hammer.
-She declined to continue the role in the Mike Hammer series to work on her next project, the 1984 fantasy movie Sheena: Queen of the Jungle, in which she played the main character.
-The movie was a box-office failure, and garnered her a nomination for "Worst Actress" at the Razzie Awards.
-The critic Pauline Kael, in a more-balanced review for The New Yorker, describes her as having "a staring, comic-book opaqueness. ...
-She's a walking, talking icon".
+She declined to continue the role in the Mike Hammer series to work on her next project, the 1984 fantasy film Sheena: Queen of the Jungle, in which she played the main character.
+The film was a box-office failure, and garnered her a nomination for "Worst Actress" at the Razzie Awards.
+Writing in The New Yorker, film critic Pauline Kael described Roberts as "[having] a staring, comic-book opaqueness" and "a walking, talking icon".